Key takeaways

 The pros of annuities

-You have options depending on your timeline.
+You have options, depending on your timeline.

-If retirement is still years away, you could opt for an accumulation annuity, which allows you to save money tax-deferred, and can be used to provide income when retirement arrives.
+If retirement is still years away, you could opt for an accumulation annuity, which allows you to save money tax-deferred that can be used to provide income when retirement arrives.
 If you’re nearing retirement or just about to retire, you may want to consider an income annuity, which will start making income payments to you a few months or a few years after you purchase it from the insurance company (exactly when you want your income to start is entirely up to you).

-You can use qualified and non-qualified dollars.
+You can use qualified and nonqualified dollars.

-You can put both qualified and non-qualified dollars into an annuity.
+You can put both qualified and nonqualified dollars into an annuity.

 Your money grows tax-deferred.